Therapy for Anxiety and Emotional Overwhelm

 (Limited openings available)

-Meet Haley Alexander, LPC, LMHC
+Meet Haley Alexander MS, LPC, LMHC, C-DBT

-As someone who understands the pace and pressure of high stress work environments or the demands of parenting, I know how easy it is for anxiety and burnout to build over time.
+As someone who understands the pace and pressure of high stress work environments or the demands of parenting, I know how easy it is for anxiety and overwhelm to build over time.
 I want to teach you the power of sitting with your experience instead of pushing it away.
 Instead of fighting your thoughts or judging your reactions, we create space to understand them.
-I take a steady, non-judgmental approach that helps you relate to your anxiety, burnout, and difficult emotions with more clarity and compassion.
+I take a steady, non-judgmental approach that helps you relate to your anxiety and difficult emotions with more clarity and compassion.

 Counselor in McKinney, TX wearing a blue flower blouse and smiling.